Things you need to know about first aid legal requirements

 - Disposable gloves

-Drugs and medicines should not be kept in your first aid box.
+You should not keep drugs and medicines in your first aid box.
 The list above is just a suggestion; your contents may be different depending on your line of work.

 Selecting a competent training provider